EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 # Act III: Install Ollama

-This is the part where I expected some Raspberry-Pi-specific nonsense.
+This is the part where I expected some Raspberry-Pi-specific shenanigans.
 There really wasn't any.

 Install Ollama: